yashslakhtariya/cowbot-java/README.md

 # COWBOT
 ## AI Linux Assistant

 Cowbot is extremely easy to use.
 Just type specific KEYWORDS in your sentence to perform operations.
 Name of the cowbot is DHENU.
-She is extremely powerful and she can help you save time and manage your Linux machine flawlessly
+She is extremely powerful and she can help you save time and manage your Linux machine flawlessly.

 Presently, Dhenu can :